Antobot/AntobotSDK/antobot_localisation/antobot_gps/README.md

 The antobot_gps repository outlook:
 * build
 * src
-  * antobot_gps_node.py: Python script for F9P in uRCU via SPI using the sparkfun library
   * gps_base_station.py: Python script for F9P using the Antobot base station for RTK corrections (via radio link)
   * gps_ppp.py: Python script for F9P using Thingstream PointPerfect for RTK corrections (via 4G connection)
   * gps_config.py: Python script to configure the F9P in uRCU via SPI